NLnetLabs/routinator/doc/manual/source/manual-page.rst

             An integer value that provides a timeout in seconds for retrieving a resource from an RRDP server.
 If the value is missing, a default timeout of 600 seconds will be used.
-Set the value to 0 to turn off the timout.
+Set the value to 0 to turn off the timeout.

       rrdp-read-timeout
-            An integer value that provides a timeout in seconds for RRDP-related network operations, primarily waiting for the be able to read more data from the server.
+            An integer value that provides a timeout in seconds for RRDP-related network operations, primarily waiting to be able to read more data from the server.
 If the value is missing, a default timeout of 10 seconds will be used.
 Set the value to 0 to turn off the timeout.